dedis/popstellar/README.md

 principal entity, and to let the actor have a hub.

 ### WebSockets
-Maybe we should consider using websocket secure (websocket over TLS) instead of "standards" websocket (over HTTP).
+Maybe we should consider using websocket secure (websocket over TLS) instead of "standards" websocket (over TCP).
 It would prevent from MitM attacks, as we currently don't offer data privacy.